The UPMC Center for Women's GI Health provides gastrointestinal (GI) care that is personalized for the needs of women.

 We work side by side with a pregnant woman’s obstetrician to provide care that supports her unique GI needs.

-Doctors at the Center for Women's Digestive Health work closely with bariatric surgeons to treat the GI difficulties that can often follow these procedures.
+Doctors at the UPMC Magee Digestive Disorders Center work closely with bariatric surgeons to treat the GI difficulties that can often follow these procedures.

 We help women return to digestive health and ensure they are receiving proper nutrition.